steverozen/single-cell-2026/install-R-etc.md

 ```r
 install.packages(c('dplyr', 'Seurat', 'patchwork', 'sctransform'), repos='https://cran.rstudio.com/')
 ```
 **Important** you need Seurat v5.
-If you already have Seurat installed.
-To check, do
+If you already have Seurat installed, to check, do
 ```r
 packageVersion("Seurat")